What is an introductory care agency?

 If you receive funding from your local authority, you shouldn’t have to pay to use a brokerage service.
 But if you’re paying for your own care (a self-funder), you usually would have to pay for a brokerage service.

-Your local authority may be able to recommend a nearby brokerage service.
+Your local authority may be able to recommend a local brokerage service.

 We explain the options for paying for care at home, from local authority support to paying for it yourself.